corniciluca/ESP32-LoRa-AdaptiveSampling/README.md

 3. **Configure Payload Decoder**

      Since the payload recived by TTN will contains only bytes we need to convert them in some meangingfull information.
-Based on the fact that ESP32 transmit float of 4 bytes and with **little-edian** rappresentation as simple payload decoder could be the following:
+Based on the fact that ESP32 transmit float of 4 bytes and with **little-endian** rappresentation as simple payload decoder could be the following:

           function bytesToFloat(bytes, isLittleEndian = true) {